bluekitchen/btstack/doc/manual/docs-template/how_to.md

 ~~~~

-First, BTstack’s memory pools are setup up.
+First, BTstack’s memory pools are set up.
 Then, the standard run loop
 implementation for embedded systems is selected.

 The call to *hci_dump_init* configures BTstack to output all Bluetooth